Born Newport, Monmouthshire, South Wales, 10 March 1939 (Pisces)

 Towards the end of my UK Civil Service career I was invested as a Companion of the Most Honourable Order of the Bath and became an armiger.

 In November 2010 I was elected a Governor of the Chelsea and Westminster Hospital NHS Foundation Trust, representing the Eastern part of the City of Westminster.
-I served in that capacity until the end of November 2016.
 It was a time-consuming but fascinating job, particularly interesting in such a time of change for the National Health Service.
+I retired from it in November 2016.

 My full CV is here if you are interested.